Canon 200D vs Sony A77

 Review summary: Canon 200D vs Sony A77

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Canon 200D better than the Sony A77 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 200D: